NickTheDevOpsGuy/Kubernetes/README.md

 ## 📒 Notes

-1. **[Lab 1 – Canary](projects/k8s-canary)** → This lab shows how to implement a Kubernetes canary deployment with NGINX Ingress, gradually shifting traffic from a stable app version to a canary release.
+1. **[Lab 1 – K8s Canary Traffic Split](projects/k8s-canary)** → This lab shows how to implement a Kubernetes canary deployment with NGINX Ingress.

 ---